adapt-it/adapt-it-mobile/_pages/advanced-topics.md

 - Spanish
 - Tok Pisin

 By default, Adapt It Mobile will attempt to use the same user interface language as your device.
 If Adapt It Mobile doesn't support your device's language, it will fall back on English for its user interface.

 **To override this default behavior, complete the following steps:**

+1. Open the User Interface language Settings in either of the following places:

-1. In Adapt It Mobile's main screen, click on the globe icon in the lower left corner:
+  - In Adapt It Mobile's main screen, click on the globe icon in the lower left corner:

   ![Adapt]({{ site.baseurl }}/assets/img/globe.png)

+  - In the Project Settings, click on the General Settings (the first link).
+The User Interface Language controls are just below the Editor settings.

 2. In the User Interface Language screen, click on the desired option.